 - 3.4.1 As noted above the medium term financial position for the Council's general fund continues to show costs increasing at a faster rate than funding.
-By 2021/22 there is projected to be a £5.4m gap between expenditure and income and this could get wider over the longer term using current projections. - 3.4.2 The primary reasons for the gap are increasing employee costs (pay awards, national insurance changes and pension contributions), pressures arising on maintaining the current levels of the performance on external contracts, including Environment Services, and reducing funding from government. - 3.4.3 The Council will need to be mindful of this position when making all strategic and policy decisions in the future. - 3.4.4 In September 2016 Cabinet approved the Efficiency Plan which was submitted to Government in October 2016 to secure the Four Year Funding offer which provides a degree of certainty to our government funding levels until 2020.
+By 2022/23 there is projected to be a £1.5m gap between expenditure and income and this could get wider over the longer term using current projections. - 3.4.2 The primary reasons for the gap are increasing employee costs (pay awards, national insurance changes and pension contributions), pressures arising on maintaining the current levels of the performance on external contracts and reducing/changing funding from government.

+- 3.4.3 The Council will need to be mindful of this position when making all strategic and policy decisions in the future. - 3.4.4 In September 2016 Cabinet approved the Efficiency Plan which was submitted to Government in October 2016 to secure the Four Year Funding offer which provides a degree of certainty to our government funding levels until 2020.
 The core element of the Efficiency Plan has been to establish a clear set of workstreams to close the funding gap over the medium term.
-These workstreams are being more efficient, delivering economic growth, being more commercial, working in partnership and empowering the community; and are underpinned by a range of projects which are designed to either reduce costs or increase income for the Council. - 3.4.5 As noted in Section 3 of the General Fund Budget report there has already been a reduction in the funding gap by £1.2m in 2017/18, rising to £1.9m by 2020/21 as a result of delivering against the Efficiency Plan. - 3.4.6 To continue the delivery of the Efficiency Plan and the financial targets incorporated within it will not be an easy task.
-At a time when there is pressure on costs, reductions in funding, government policy changes planned and the Council has to implement the improvements in the Governance Action Plan it is advised that the Council ensure: - Governance action plan improvements are implemented. - Project teams and boards are established to deliver the savings and investment programmes, and that these teams/boards are resourced to the right level, including an appropriate level of finance resource. - A business plan approach is taken to Efficiency Plan related decisions. - Money used to support these programmes must be on an invest to save basis, with clear criteria and expectations of return. - Progress against the Efficiency Plan is regularly monitored, with variances and any mitigating actions reported. - Members take future decisions that support the aim of maintaining a financially stable and sustainable Council.

-- 3.4.7 There have been reserves set aside to support the upfront costs of implementing Efficiency Plan workstreams.
-For more information see paragraph 3.9.5. - 3.4.8 It is likely that a number of projects with the Efficiency Plan will require capital investment.
+These workstreams are being more efficient, delivering economic growth, being more commercial, working in partnership and empowering the community; and are underpinned by a range of projects which are designed to either reduce costs or increase income for the Council. - 3.4.5 As noted in Section 3 of the General Fund Budget report there has already made significant progress in reducing its funding gap by over £3m in 2018/19 to achieve a balance budget.
+The funding gap over the last year across the medium term has also significantly reduced from a gap of over £5m to around £2m by 2022/23 as a result of delivering against the Efficiency Plan. - 3.4.6 To continue the delivery of the Medium Term Financial Plan and Efficiency Plan and the financial targets incorporated within it will not be an easy task.
+At a time when there is pressure on costs, reductions in funding, government policy changes planned and the Council has to implement and embed the improvements in the Governance Action Plan it is advised that the Council ensure: - Governance action plan improvements are implemented. - Project teams and boards are established to deliver the savings and investment programmes, and that these teams/boards are resourced to the right level, including an appropriate level of finance resource. - A business plan approach is taken to Efficiency Plan related decisions. - Money used to support these programmes must be on an invest to save basis, with clear criteria and expectations of return. - Progress against the Efficiency Plan is regularly monitored, with variances and any mitigating actions reported. - Members take future decisions that support the aim of maintaining a financially stable and sustainable Council. - Processes, procedures and policies are review to support a more commercial approach. - 3.4.7 There have been reserves set aside to support the upfront costs of implementing Efficiency Plan workstreams.
+For more information see section 3.9. - 3.4.8 It is likely that a number of projects with the Efficiency Plan will require capital investment.
 In some instances this capital investment could require significant funding using General Fund borrowing sources.
-The Council will need to ensure any such borrowing, be it on individual schemes or collectively, meets the Prudential Code criteria of being prudent, sustainable and affordable.
+The Council will need to ensure any such borrowing, be it on individual schemes or collectively, meets the enhanced Prudential Code criteria of being prudent, sustainable and affordable.
 To achieve this the Council may not be able to undertake all the investment it would like and may need to prioritise resources.

-3.5 Revenue Budget 2017/18
+3.5 Revenue Budget 2018/19